playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ### `Guava` version updated to 25.1-jre

 Play 2.6.x provided 23.0 version of Guava library.
 Now it is updated to last actual version, 25.1-jre.
-Lots of changes were made in library, you can see the full changelog [here](https://github.com/google/guava/releases).
+Lots of changes were made in the library, and you can see the full changelog [here](https://github.com/google/guava/releases).

 ### specs2 updated to 4.2.0